UniversalDependencies/docs/_ota/feat/Voice.md

 ### <a name="Cau">`Cau`</a>: causative voice

 In causative constructions the subject is the entity "causing" the action.
 It generally translate to English as 'cause/make/have/let/allow' someone to perform action described by the main verb.
-Many (lexicalized) verbs that have unrelated roots in other languages are formed are related by the causative suffix in Turkish, e.g., _öl-_ "die" and _öl-<b>dür</b>_ "kill" (to cause someone to die).
+Many (lexicalized) verbs that have unrelated roots in other languages are formed are related by the causative suffix in Ottoman Turkish, e.g., _öl-_ "die" and _öl-<b>dür</b>_ "kill" (to cause someone to die).